 Introduction

 According to the latest Gencode release (version 43), the human genome encodes 19,928 long noncoding RNAs (lncRNAs) making it the largest group of genes produced from the genome.
 Due to their cell type specificity this number continues to increase as more sequencing is performed (1).
 LncRNAs are transcripts over 200 nucleotides that are often spliced and polyadenylated and without protein coding potential.
 Over the last decade a number of lncRNAs have been functionally characterized and shown to play diverse roles in a variety of biological processes from cell differentiation and cancer to immunity (2–4).
 Yet the functions of the vast majority of these transcripts remains unknown.
 Historically one of the largest challenges in studying lncRNAs has been the lack of reliable and specific approaches to target these transcripts, especially in a high-throughput manner.
 Because lncRNAs lack open reading frames, these genes are not susceptible to frameshift mutations induced by classic CRISPR/Cas9.
-Recently the adoption of the modified CRISPR/Cas9 technology - CRISPR inhibition (CRISPRi), has become a powerful tool for interfering with transcription of lncRNAs by inducing repressive chromatin marks at the transcription start site making it an attractive approach to discover functional lncRNAs.
+Recently the adoption of the modified CRISPR/Cas9 technology - CRISPR inhibition (CRISPRi), has become a powerful tool for interfering with transcription of lncRNAs by inducing repressive chromatin marks at the transcription start site, making it an attractive approach to discover functional lncRNAs.
 Advanced computational developments in sgRNA library design coupled with targeted transcriptional repression induced by the components of CRISPRi, have made it possible to rapidly identify many functional lncRNA loci in a single pooled screening experiment (5).